How to Recover Data from a Damaged RAID Array on NAS Idis DR-6308P

 Overall, the CPU or processing power of the NAS Idis DR-6308P device is crucial for ensuring efficient data transfer, maintaining data integrity, and minimizing the risk of potential data loss.

-Although NAS DR-6308P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6308P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view